soupslurpr/AppVerifier/README.md

 [//]: # (Check out the official website at https://appverifier.soupslurpr.dev/ for more info and download.)

+## Community

+Join the Matrix space at https://matrix.to/#/#appverifier-space:matrix.org for the Discussion, Announcements, and Beta Testing rooms.

 ## Contributing

 Check [CONTRIBUTING.md](https://github.com/soupslurpr/AppVerifier/blob/master/CONTRIBUTING.md) for things to know